hoangtan250997/moneycards_quarkus/README.md

-# agileskills
+# MoneyCards

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .
+If you want to learn more about this project, please visit its website: https://github.com/hoangtan250997/moneycards_quarkus.git .

 ## Running the application in dev mode